brennx0r/puppet-questions/scripting/scripting-questions.md

 First thing I would want to do is create a "baseline" seed file that is parameterized on the integer identities to use for creation of the files need myfile000.pp - myfile099.pp)

 Next, I create the script that will use for each in i == 000 through i == 099:

+We cannot just iterate the integer - we'll need ot use something like seq in the script.

 1. Copies the seed file to a new file using syntax myfile$1.pp
 2. Scans the created file and replaces $i with the perameter value for all relevant instances of $1 in the file